 I have to admit this was my first time experiencing a facial.
 Although nervous because I’m used to having treatment on my back and shoulders, I thoroughly enjoyed it.
 I’ll certainly be treating myself to more facials in the future!

-Before beginning the treatment, my massage therapist took the time to explain the concept of the massage to me and ensured the bed temperature was to my liking.
+Before beginning the treatment, my massage therapist took the time to explain the concept of the message to me and ensured the bed temperature was to my liking.

 The treatment began with a cleansing foot and leg exfoliation, followed by a soothing massage of the same areas.
 There’s an added element of reflexology used, with various pressure points of the foot being manipulated to release tension.
 Finally, attention is moved to the crown, neck, and shoulders.
 These are massaged using a variety of signature oils leaving you feeling relaxed and ready to fall asleep right there on the table.